 Do you have an Instant Pot?
 If you do, you can probably agree that it’s a pretty awesome way to make food in the kitchen.

-We use our Instant Pot to make green chile chicken and freeze for many of our favorite recipes.
 It’s so handy to have on hand.
-Then, we go a step further and make beans in our Instant Pot when we have extra time.
+Then, I go a step further and make beans in our Instant Pot when I have extra time.

 - 2 Tbsp extra virgin olive oil